-This paragraph is informative, describing a typical way in which On-line Enabled Content and Streamed Content features would be paid for by consumers.
+This paragraph describes a way in which On-line Enabled Content and Streamed Content features is paid for by consumers.
 The end-user interested in invoking the On-line Enabled Content or Streamed Content functions is expected to set up an account with the content provider, or with a service center acting on the content owner's behalf.
 There may be many different ways for the user to register, for example, he may connect to a Web site, call an 800 number, or mail in a form provided with the media packaging.
 It can be assumed that registration information would be available in printed material with the media packaging, and/or playable on the media itself.
 In any event, the registration process does not involve the player.
 After registration, the user will have received an account number (a decimal number), and a personal identification number (PIN), also a decimal number.

-The next two paragraphs are normative for the Default Protocol.
-The player prompts the user to enter the account number and PIN when certain navigation paths through the disc content require additional payment.
+The player prompts the user to enter the account number and PIN when certain navigation paths through the disc AACS Content require additional payment.
 As explained below, the additional payment requires the player to connect to a URL.
 At the player's option, the player may offer to remember the account number, to simplify future user interactions.
 In that case, the player shall assume that each domain name in a URL shall be associated with a single account number.
 Also at the player's option, the player may offer to remember the PIN associated with the account number.
 It is strongly recommended that players selecting this option shall make it part of any parental guidance features that they provide.

-Player must always ask for positive acknowledgement from the user before proceeding through an additionally priced content, even if the player has remembered the necessary account information.
-Players must also provide a way for the user to delete the stored information, for example, when the user wants to sell the player.
+Player shall always ask for positive acknowledgement from the user before proceeding through an additionally priced AACS Content, even if the player has remembered the necessary account information.
+Players shall also provide a way for the user to delete the stored information, for example, when the user wants to sell the player.